-A radiologist is responsible for interpreting x-rays and other images created during diagnostic examinations.
+The radiologist job description entails interpreting x-rays and other images created during diagnostic examinations.

 These are a variety of imaging techniques, including computerized axial tomography (CAT) scans, fluoroscopy, magnetic resonance imaging (MRI), positron emission tomography (PET) scans, and ultrasound, as well as conventional x-rays.

-The radiologist job description also entails providing consultations for patients and their families, discussing diagnosis and treatment options with them and recommending a course of action.
+It also involves providing consultations for patients and their families, discussing diagnosis and treatment options with them, and recommending a course of action.

 A radiologist must be able to maintain records and perform other administrative duties like ordering supplies, making phone calls, and performing other duties as may be deemed necessary by management.

 They stay up-to-date with the latest treatments, medical studies, and the medical community’s latest discoveries in order to provide patient care more effectively and accurately as possible.

 Radiologists ensure that their facilities and equipment stay current with the newest technology.

 They perform clinical tasks as giving flu shots, administering intravenous medication, performing skin tests, inserting intravenous catheters, and taking x-rays.

 Radiologists must follow all federal, state, and local guidelines concerning radiology practice in order to provide the highest standards of medical care when treating patients.